microsoft/xlang/design_notes/XDN11 - Error handling.md

 value will be based on the same model used in COM for HRESULTs to assist with sharing error codes, but will not necessarily be defined in this design note on a bit by bit basis as is in COM.
-This is because xlang will not inherit all the errors used in COM and will instead define a set of common errors with their values defined.
-This will allow xlang to avoid defining all the errors available in COM on each supported platform especially when most will not be used.
+This is because xlang will not inherit all the errors used in COM and will instead define a set of errors with their values defined.
+This will allow xlang to avoid defining all the errors available in COM on each supported platform especially when most will not be used and to scope its errors to ones that are likely to occur during translation of calls.
 This will also allow for projections to avoid needing to maintain a large mapping of errors.

 The following errors will be defined in xlang:

 xlang error                | Value      | Description
 -------------------------- | ---------- | ----------------------------------------------------------------------
+xlang_access_denied        | 0x80070005 | Requested operation / call is not allowed
+xlang_bounds               | 0x8000000b | Invalid index used such as when indexing arrays
-xlang_fail                 | 0x80004005 | Generic error when no equivalent or better error mapping is available xlang_invalid_arg          | 0x80000003 | Invalid argument in a call
+xlang_fail                 | 0x80004005 | Generic error when no equivalent or better error mapping is available xlang_handle               | 0x80000006 | Invalid handle
+xlang_invalid_arg          | 0x80000003 | Invalid argument in a call
+xlang_no_interface         | 0x80000004 | Class or interface not found
-xlang_illegal_state_change | 0x8000000d | Change in state that is illegal
+xlang_not_impl             | 0x80000001 | Function / feature is not implemented
 xlang_out_of_memory        | 0x80000002 | Allocation issue resulting from not enough memory
 xlang_pointer              | 0x80000005 | Null pointer related errors
-xlang_not_impl             | 0x80000001 | Function / feature is not implemented
-xlang_access_denied        | 0x80070005 | Requested operation / call is not allowed
-xlang_no_interface         | 0x80000004 | Class or interface not found
-xlang_handle               | 0x80000006 | Invalid handle
-xlang_abort                | 0x80000007 | Operation / call has been canceled
-xlang_file_not_found       | 0x80070002 | File was not found
-xlang_path_not_found       | 0x80070003 | Directory was not found
-xlang_arithmetic           | 0x80070216 | Error during arithmetic operation
-xlang_io                   | 0x80131620 | IO error than does not have a better error mapping xlang_bounds               | 0x8000000b | Invalid index used such as when indexing arrays
-xlang_timeout              | 0x80131505 | Operation / call timed out
-xlang_thread_state         | 0x80131520 | Operation can not be done due to the thread state xlang_thread_interrupted   | 0x80131519 | Interrupt on thread
-xlang_security             | 0x8013150A | Security related error
 xlang_type_load            | 0x80131522 | Syntax / type error during runtime

-Even though xlang only defines these common errors, it will not prevent the use of other errors from the HRESULT family.
-But, it is likely that those errors will not get a natural mapping from projections and end up as generic errors.
+Even though xlang only defines these errors, it will not explicitly prevent the use of other errors from the HRESULT family.
+But, those errors will not get a natural mapping from projections and likely end up as generic errors.

 ## How to indicate the result of a function